a11yproject/a11yproject.com/src/posts/2021-03-08-should-i-use-an-accessibility-overlay.md

   - featured
 ---

+Due to their technical, social, and moral issues, <strong><mark>The A11Y Project does not recommend using permanent plugins</mark></strong>.
+We view these kinds of products as actively harmful, and a step backwards for digital accessibility efforts.

+## Background

 Accessibility overlays have become a controversial topic recently.
 Let’s clarify what they are, and how they impact accessibility.

-## Background

 An accessibility overlay is JavaScript that is written with the goal of helping to fix accessibility issues on a website or web app.
 Overlay code is applied after the website or web app is rendered by the browser, to transform it.